Logan-Havens/Logan-Havens/README.md

 - 🌱 I’m currently learning **CS50's Introduction to Computer Science and CS50's Web Programming with Python and JavaScript**

 - 🤝 Click here to help me with this project: [PinIt](https://github.com/Logan-Havens/PinIT)
+  <p>Designed to help people explore their own city or a new city one swipe at a time.
+There tons of events to attend events in every city that people don't even know about.
+The purpose of this app is too help connect people to the events, plan trips or meet new people doing new activites.</p>

 - 📫 How to reach me **loganchavens@gmail.com**